 6. On the ProQuest Advanced Search page enter immigrants on the first line, select Article for the document type, and click on Search

-7. You will get a great number of results as “immigrants” is a very general topic.
-To narrow your search, select Scholarly Journals under Source Type because you will write an academic research paper and scholarly journals publish academic titles.
+7. You will get a great number of results as “immigrants” is a very broad topic.
+To refine the search results, select Scholarly Journals under Source Type because you will write an academic research paper and scholarly journals publish academic titles.
 You may also limit to Peer reviewed and refine the Publication date.

 8. Click on Subject ->More options.
 A Subject window will pop up.
 The terms in the subject column indicate different aspects of the topic of immigrants that have been studied.
 Choose the one(s) that you are interested in.
 E.g. labor market.
 Tick the first box in front of “labor market” and click on Apply.
 This helps reduce the number of results further.